Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Attempt to prevent occurrence of the access violation exception in the `CallFunction` method.
+   1. Attempt to prevent occurrence of the access violation exception in the `CallFunction` method;
+   2. Fixed a error “Out of stack space”.

    =============
    DOCUMENTATION